ecosystemai/ecosystem-notebooks/README.md

 ![Login](https://github.com/ecosystemai/ecosystem-notebooks/blob/master/docs/images/login.png "Login")

-The Ecosystem Noteboos contains all available API endpoints on the Ecosystem Servers.
+The Ecosystem Notebooks contain all available API endpoints on the Ecosystem Servers.
 These can be run in place or copied to be executed on an extranal site.